-The Audit Committee of the Board has selected Ernst & Young LLP as our independent registered public accounting firm for our 2016 fiscal year, and has requested management to ask for stockholder ratification at the Annual Meeting.
+The Audit Committee has selected Ernst & Young LLP as our independent registered public accounting firm for our 2018 fiscal year, and has requested management to ask for stockholder ratification at the Annual Meeting.
 Ernst & Young LLP has audited our financial statements since we were founded in 1989.
-Representatives of Ernst & Young LLP will be at the 2016 Annual Meeting to answer any questions and make a statement should they desire to do so.
+Representatives of Ernst & Young LLP will be at the Annual Meeting to answer any questions and make a statement should they desire to do so.

-Although our bylaws do not require stockholders to ratify our independent registered public accounting firm, the Audit Committee of the Board would like our stockholders' opinion as a matter of good corporate practice.
-If the stockholders do not ratify the selection of Ernst & Young LLP, the Audit Committee of the Board will reconsider whether to keep the firm.
-However, even if the stockholders ratify the selection, the Audit Committee of the Board may choose to appoint a different independent accounting firm at any time during the year if it believes that a change would be in the best interests of our stockholders and Ionis.
+Although our bylaws do not require stockholders to ratify our independent registered public accounting firm, the Audit Committee would like our stockholders' opinion as a matter of good corporate practice.
+If the stockholders do not ratify the selection of Ernst & Young LLP, the Audit Committee will reconsider whether to keep the firm.
+However, even if the stockholders ratify the selection, the Audit Committee may choose to appoint a different independent accounting firm at any time during the year if it believes that a change would be in the best interests of our stockholders and Ionis.

-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the 2016 Annual Meeting will be required to ratify the selection of Ernst & Young LLP.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter will be required to ratify the selection of Ernst & Young LLP.
 If you indicate on your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote for this Proposal 3.

-As of December 31, 2015, none of our finance or accounting employees had been employed by Ernst & Young LLP during the past five years.
+As of December 31, 2017, none of our finance or accounting employees had been employed by Ernst & Young LLP during the past five years.